davidmreed/ktema-org-zola/content/articles/against-the-language-of-software-minimalism.md

 Minimalism elevates personal preference to a virtue.
 It's also pretty close to being tautological.

 So-called minimalist software may indeed be excellent software (for some specific purpose, or in respect of specific quality characteristics).
 But it's not excellent because it's minimalist, because that word by itself means almost nothing.
-Minimalist really just connotes that the software focuses on a set of features or workflows felt by its creator to be necessary, or that it makes specific trade-offs of capability against size or speed.
+Minimalist really just connotes that the software focuses on a set of features or workflows that align with its creator's goals, or that it makes specific trade-offs of capability against size or speed.

 _Articulate those tradeoffs instead of asserting minimalism_.
 This does at least three things for your discourse: